vuejs/docs/src/guide/component-attrs.md

 })
 ```

-In the event we need to define the status of the date-picker component via a `data-status` property, it will be applied to the root node (i.e., `div.date-picker`).
+In the event we need to define the status of the date-picker component via a `data-status` attribute, it will be applied to the root node (i.e., `div.date-picker`).

 ```html
 <!-- Date-picker component with a non-prop attribute -->